-Are you passionate about Philadelphia, our government, and citizen engagement?
+Are you passionate about Philadelphia?
 Do you want to know more about how to positively affect change in our city?
 Are you a young professional interested in serving on a respected nonprofit board?

 After a successful launch in 2017, C70 seeks its third cohort of Buchholz Fellows.
-Ideal candidates are emerging leaders aged 25-40 working in the private or nonprofit sector who embody the qualities that Carl Buchholz exhibited in his life and work: personal and professional integrity, a strong work ethic, collaborative spirit, a superior intellect and a passion for improving his community.
+Ideal candidates are emerging young leaders (recommended age is 25-35) working in the private or nonprofit sector who embody the qualities that Carl Buchholz exhibited in his life and work: personal and professional integrity, a strong work ethic, collaborative spirit, a superior intellect and a passion for improving his community.

 Fellows will have the opportunity to gain invaluable experience in nonprofit leadership by serving as one of our board members.
-Fellows will act as non-voting members, however, they will be involved in all other board-related affairs which include participating in all Board and Policy Committee meetings and and are full participants in Seventy’s conversations, discussions, and debates around governance and public policy issues facing Philadelphia and the Commonwealth of PA.
-Fellows are matched with a current board member who will serve as a mentor and advisor during the fellowship year.
-Fellows will also work together to expand the We Vote program, an initiative aimed at promoting a culture of voting within Philadelphia businesses, started by the inaugural Buchholz Fellow cohort.
+Fellows will act as non-voting members, however, they will be involved in all other board-related affairs which include participating in all Board and Policy Committee meetings and are full participants in Seventy’s conversations, discussions, and debates around governance and public policy issues facing Philadelphia and the Commonwealth of PA.
+Additionally, Fellows are matched with a current board member who will serve as a mentor and advisor during the fellowship year.
+This fellowship is a great opportunity for young professionals to gain leadership skills in a nonprofit setting while having a voice in Seventy’s mission for better government in Philadelphia.

 Fellows are expected to pay a $250 contribution, however, no applicants will be refused consideration due to financial hardship.